realplane/TestRepo1/Readme.txt

-This is a test readme.
+This is a modified test readme.
+I add a new line here to test the version comparision.